Our Team

 Chali believes that through a healthy, positive therapeutic relationship, children and families can begin a process of healing and growth that can endure throughout a child's lifetime.
 Chali has a passion for working with children, adolescents, and families to improve family relationships and create positive lasting change.

-Jacqueline Galarza, MA, LPC-Associate, NCC
+Jacqueline Galarza, MA, LPC, NCC

 LICENSED THERAPIST, Bilingual

-Jacqueline Galarza, MA, LPC-Associate, NCC, EMDR Trained, received her Master of Arts in Clinical Mental Health Counseling from The Seminary of the Southwest in Austin, Texas, and her Bachelor of Arts in Psychology from Concordia University.
+Jacqueline Galarza, MA, LPC, NCC, EMDR Trained, received her Master of Arts in Clinical Mental Health Counseling from The Seminary of the Southwest in Austin, Texas, and her Bachelor of Arts in Psychology from Concordia University.

 Jacqueline is a bilingual therapist who began her career working with the Latinx population in Austin providing counseling to children and adults.
 Jacqueline utilizes a trauma-informed approach to meet each child's needs and provide a safe space to heal and grow.
 Jacqueline incorporates various modalities such as play therapy, sand tray therapy, expressive art, and outdoor / adventure therapy.
 Prior to working at the Phoenix Center, Jacqueline was an intern at Candlelight Ranch where she facilitated therapeutic outdoor activities during Camp Phoenix sessions.